ABOUT THIS COURSE

 - Build confidence with the ‘student expert’ – their strengths identified and utilised within their work and through peer work

-- Workshop – Bringing students ‘on board’ their own choices of in depth investigation
+- Workshop – Bringing art & design students ‘on board’ their own choices of in depth investigation

 Mark Coombe is an experienced Art & Design teacher of 25 years who has taught all areas of Art & Design.
 He is renowned as a CPD leader, trainer and presenter across all disciplines of Art & Design.
 He is a practising artist, in particular in animal portraiture – livestock & rare breeds – and his current portfolio is supplying The National Trust in Norfolk, Suffolk and other regions.